 Nick Bailey is a freelance horticulturalist, best-selling author, award-winning TV presenter, garden designer and speaker.

-After studying horticulture at Hadlow College and achieving a 1st class honours degree in Landscape Design from Greenwich University, Nick has worked across many sectors of horticulture over the last 25 years, including nursery stock production, garden management, garden design, teaching, public speaking writing and broadcasting.
+After studying horticulture at Hadlow College and Landscape Design at Greenwich University, Nick has worked in many areas over the last 25 years, including nursery stock production, garden management, garden design, teaching, public speaking writing and broadcasting.

-Nick’s broadcast experience includes presenting Gardens Wild and Wonderful in South Africa (’95-’96), four years as a panellist on BBC Radio Norfolk’s Garden Party, and as a regular presenter on BBC Gardeners’ World since March 2016.
+Nick is a presenter on BBC Two’s Gardeners’ World, with an audience of over 2.5million.
 His film on plants associated with Shakespeare for Gardeners’ World won best TV programme at the Garden Media Guild Awards 2016.
-He has also appeared on BBC 2’s Great British Garden Revival and Big Dreams Small Spaces, as well as ITV News and BBC 1’s The One Show, BBC Radio 4’s Food Programme, and BBC Radio 2.
+He began his broadcasting career presenting Gardens Wild and Wonderful in South Africa (’95-’96) and spent four years as a panellist on BBC Radio Norfolk’s Garden Party.
+Nick has since appeared on BBC 2’s Great British Garden Revival and Big Dreams Small Spaces, ITV News, BBC 1’s The One Show, BBC Radio 4’s Food Programme, and presented BBC RHS Flower Shows coverage.

 Nick’s first book ‘Chelsea Physic Garden – A Companion Guide’ was published in 2014.
-His second book ‘365 Days of Colour in your Garden’ was published by Kyle Books in 2015 and has been a best seller ever since.
-His third book ‘Revive Your Garden’ will be published in April 2018.
+His second book ‘365 Days of Colour in your Garden’ was published in 2015 and has been an Amazon best seller ever since.
+His third book ‘Revive Your Garden’ will be published in April 2018 by Kyle Books.

-As a dynamic and entertaining public speaker, Nick has taught and lectured for Greenwich University, Chichester College, The English Garden School, The Mediterranean Garden Society, The Hardy Plant Society, and numerous garden groups and associations in the UK and overseas.
-He is a regular speaker at Gardeners’ World Live.
+As a dynamic and entertaining speaker, Nick has taught and lectured for Greenwich University, Chichester College, The English Garden School, The Mediterranean Garden Society, The Hardy Plant Society, BBC Gardeners’ World Live and many garden festivals, groups and associations internationally.

-His work has taken him all over the world including designing and managing gardens in the UK, Spain, South Africa and Australia.
-Nick created his first Main Avenue Garden at RHS Chelsea Flower show in 2016 for which he received extensive plaudits from the press and judges along with a Silver Gilt Medal.
+Nick has designed and managed gardens in the UK, Spain, South Africa and Australia.
+He created his first Main Avenue Garden at RHS Chelsea Flower show in 2016 for which he received extensive plaudits from the press and judges along with a Silver Gilt Medal.

-Nick is also Head Gardener for London’s famous Chelsea Physic Garden, where he has spent the last seven years redesigning the gardens and diversifying the plant collection.
+As the former Head Gardener for London’s famous Chelsea Physic Garden, Nick spent the last seven years redesigning the gardens and diversifying the plant collection.